gaurav1780/comp125_s2_2018/_collections copy/_02-static-debugging-unit-testing/01-static.md

 ---
-title: "What is static?"
+title: What is "static"?
 ---

-# What is static?
+# What is "static"?

 `static` members (variables and methods) are properties of a class rather than of each `object`.
 Thus, you don't need to create an `object` to access a `static` variable or call a `static` method